xchrisbailey/chrisbaileydev_v2/content/posts/react-react-router.md

 ### Extra useful bits

-`js•<Redirect />` exist to help us add more use cases to our routes.
+`<Redirect />` exist to help us add more use cases to our routes.
 Like checking if someone has permission to view a route, and redirecting elsewhere if they are not authorized.
 Usage would look something like this:

 ```jsx
 import {Route, Redirect} form 'react-router-dom';